MBatal/MuffinBot/README.md

 # MuffinBot

-This is a simple Discord Bot developed using the [interactions](https://pypi.org/project/interactions/) and [OpenAI](https://beta.openai.com/) libraries.
-The bot is designed to return various quotes from popular TV shows such as "The Office" and "Creed Bratton".
+This is a work-in progress Discord Bot for Star Citizen organizations developed using the [interactions](https://pypi.org/project/interactions/) and [OpenAI](https://beta.openai.com/) libraries.

 ## Installation